Burroughs Large Systems: Procedures

 Procedures can be invoked in four ways – normal, call, process, and run.

 The normal invocation invokes a procedure in the normal way any language invokes a routine, by suspending the calling routine until the invoked procedure returns.

 The call mechanism invokes a procedure as a coroutine.
-Coroutines have partner tasks, where control is explicitly passed between the tasks by means of a CONTINUE instruction.
-These are synchronous processes.
+Coroutines are partner tasks established as synchronous entities operating in their own stack at the same lexical level as the initiating process.
+Control is explicitly passed between the initiating process and the coroutine by means of a CONTINUE instruction.

-The process mechanism invokes a procedure as an asynchronous task and in this case a separate stack is set up starting at the lexical level of the processed procedure.
+The process mechanism invokes a procedure as an asynchronous task with a separate stack set up starting at the lexical level of the processed procedure.
 As an asynchronous task, there is no control over exactly when control will be passed between the tasks, unlike coroutines.
 The processed procedure still has access to the enclosing environment and this is a very efficient IPC (Inter Process Communication) mechanism.
-Since two or more tasks now have access to common variables, the tasks must be synchronized to prevent race conditions, which is handled by the EVENT data type, where processes can WAIT on an event until they are caused by another cooperating process.
+Since two or more tasks now have access to common variables, the tasks must be synchronized to prevent race conditions, which is handled by the EVENT data type, where processes can WAIT on one, or more, events until it is caused by another cooperating process.
 EVENTs also allow for mutual exclusion synchronization through the PROCURE and LIBERATE functions.
 If for any reason the child task dies, the calling task can continue – however, if the parent process dies, then all child processes are automatically terminated.
 On a machine with more than one processor, the processes may run simultaneously.
 This EVENT mechanism is a basic enabler for multiprocessing in addition to multitasking.

 Run invocation type

 The last invocation type is run.
 This runs a procedure as an independent task which can continue on after the originating process terminates.
 For this reason, the child process cannot access variables in the parent's environment, and all parameters passed to the invoked procedure must be call-by-value.

-Thus Burroughs Extended ALGOL had some of the multi-processing and synchronization features of later languages like Ada.
+Thus, Burroughs Extended ALGOL had some of the multi-processing and synchronization features of later languages like Ada.
 It made use of the support for asynchronous processes that was built into the hardware.

 Inline procedures

-One last possibility is that a procedure may be declared INLINE, that is when the compiler sees a reference to it the code for the procedure is generated inline to save the overhead of a procedure call; this is best done for small pieces of code.
+One last possibility is that in NEWP a procedure may be declared INLINE, that is when the compiler sees a reference to it the code for the procedure is generated inline to save the overhead of a procedure call; this is best done for small pieces of code.
 Inline functions are similar to parameterized macros such as C #defines, except you don't get the problems with parameters that you can with macros.
-This facility is available in NEWP.

 Asynchronous calls

 In the example program only normal calls are used, so all the information will be on a single stack.
-For asynchronous calls, the stack would be split into multiple stacks so that the processes share data but run asynchronously.
+For asynchronous calls, a separate stack is initiated for each asynchronous process so that the processes share data but run asynchronously.